 Klacid Powder for Oral Liquid 250mg/5mL:

-Each 5mL of Klacid Powder for Oral Liquid contains 250mg of clarithromycin (the active ingredient).
+Each 5mL of Klacid Powder for Oral Liquid contains 250mg of clarithromycin.

 It also contains:

-Klacid 250mg and 500mg tablets and Klacid Powder for Oral Liquid are distributed by:
+Klacid 250mg and 500mg tablets and Klacid Powder for Oral Liquid are supplied in Australia by:

 Klacid Powder for Oral Liquid 250mg/5mL: AUST R 56729